2 October

 1928 The first professional recordings in Nashville take place as DeFord Bailey lays down eight tracks in Victor Records (later RCA) Studios.

-Tom Petty, 66, goes into cardiac arrest at his Malibu home.
-He is taken to UCLA medical center, but cannot be revived.
-Later that night, after his friends and family gather, he is taken off life support.
+Tom Petty dies at age 66 after going into cardiac arrest the previous evening at his home in Malibu, California.
+He is found unconscious by his wife, Dana, and is rushed to UCLA Santa Monica Medical Center, but cannot be revived.
+On the night of October 2, after his friends and family gather, Petty is taken off life support.